 The system also allows us to track device history, costs, and account for our time.
 The system allows YOU to track previous history and to see the status of any current work orders.

 You should enter your problem request as soon as possible.
 Most problems can be resolved within the hour, depending on the load we are experiencing and available parts.

-Click on the faculty/ staff link at the top of the page
+Click on the 9 dot waffle at the top right corner of the tab

 Select your problem type and a detailed description of the problem you are having.

 Enter the brand and Model of the device you are having problems with (if accessible)

 Enter the 5 digit gold Tag number from the device